-Consumer rights also apply to any services you buy.
-Services can cover a wide range of things, from haircuts and dry cleaning to fitted kitchens, bathrooms and home repairs, where goods may also be included as part of a service (eg replacement parts and building materials).
+Consumer rights apply to any services purchased.
+Services can cover a wide range of things such as haircuts, dry cleaning, fitted kitchens, bathrooms and home repairs and where goods may also be included as part of a service (eg replacement parts and building materials).

-It's also important to remember that these rights only apply to goods or services bought after 1 October 2015.
-Anything bought before that date will have slightly different rights and would need further investigation.
+It's important to remember that these rights only apply to goods or services bought after 1 October 2015.
+Anything bought before that date will have slightly different rights and would require further investigation.

 Consumer rights when buying goods

-When you buy goods you should expect a certain level of product quality.
-Therefore you can expect the goods to meet the following standards:
+Purchased goods require a certain level of product quality and should meet the following standards:

-Satisfactory quality is defined as what a 'reasonable' person would be happy with, looking at all the information readily available, such as price and conditions.
-Therefore a luxury or hand made product, such as bespoke cupboards or a designer jumper, would have a higher standard as to what is satisfactory.
-Contrast this with a second-hand item which would have a much lower standard.
+Satisfactory quality is defined as what a 'reasonable' person would be happy with, looking at all the information readily available such as price (if relevant).
+Therefore, a luxury or handmade product, like bespoke cupboards or a designer jumper, would have a higher standard as to what is considered satisfactory.
+In contrast, a second-hand item would have a much lower standard.

-This means that the goods should match any description you were given or was available to you.
+The goods should match any description that was provided or was available to you.
 For example, if a jumper was advertised as being red, but it turned out to be blue, then the jumper was not 'as described'.

 Fit for purpose

 'Fit for purpose' means that the goods should be usable for their intended purpose.
-For example if you bought a pair of shoes and the stitching started to undo after a short while they would not be 'fit for purpose'.
+For example, if you bought a pair of shoes and the stitching started to undo after a short while they would not be considered 'fit for purpose.

 What happens if the goods don't meet these standards?

-If the goods you bought don't meet the standards as mentioned above then you should make a complaint to the retailer or seller who sold you the goods.
-The complaint is to the retailer or seller, and not the manufacturer.
-This is crucial as some retailers will state that you will need to make a claim to the manufacturer instead.
+If the goods you purchased don't meet the standards mentioned above, then you should make a direct complaint to the retailer or seller who sold you the goods.
+This is crucial as some retailers may state that you need to make a claim to the manufacturer instead.

-After the 30-day right to reject, you will not be legally entitled to a full refund but you still have some rights.
-If it's been more than 30 days you still have some rights.
+Once the 30-day right to reject has lapsed (ie the 30 days have passed), you will not be legally entitled to a full refund but you still have some rights.
 You have to give the retailer one opportunity to repair or replace the goods.
 You may still be able to receive a partial refund instead of a repair or replacement, especially if the cost of repair or replacement is disproportionate (ie the cost of repairing is substantially more than the cost of the original product).